Relict darter

-The Relict Darters diet is mainly insects.
+The relict darter's diet is mainly insects.
 During reproduction, eggs are stuck to the undersides of sticks and rocks.
 Only one spawning area has been observed.

 This species is limited to one small river system which has been altered and no longer has much habitat or appropriate spawning areas.
-Agriculture and the channelization of the river have affected these changes.
+Agriculture and the channelization of the river have effected these changes.

+The USFWS proposed reclassification of the relict darter to "threatened" in March 2022, having previously listed it endangered effective January 1994.
+It cited the existence of two locations, Bayou de Chien and Jackson Creek, both part of the same population, where reproduction and recruitment were occurring based on survey data.
+Localized improvements to stream habitat have occurred due to conservation efforts, but threats remain.
+Reclassification took place effective October 27, 2023.